It’s too easy to fall into the trap of doing too much.

 You don’t need to cut everything forever!
 Just cut long enough for you to re-evaluate your lifestyle.

-Often Christmas break and the end summer break are great times for cutting.
+Often Christmas break and the end of summer break are great times for cutting.
 Activities have come to a close so you’re not letting a team or co-op down when you return to a sane pace.

 However, think about how many activities are healthy for your family to be involved with.
 Too many and you destroy family life.
 Too few and the family goes stir-crazy.